spcy-ivy/.github/profile/README.md

 These are the repositories that affect every other repo/game.

 [Our license](https://github.com/spcy-ivy/CPL)

 [Our colorscheme](https://github.com/spcy-ivy/velvet-colorscheme)

 Feel free to contribute to both of these!

 Every other repo should just be our games!

+# Why Github?
+Yeah yeah I know this place is proprietary and riddled with ai, but nobody knows what a Gitlab or a Codeberg is.

+Also because I can't afford sourcehut hahahahahahahahaahhahahahahahahahha.